candide-guevara/candide-guevara.github.io/_posts/funny/0000-00-00-skiing-in-switzerland.md

 ---
-title: Switzerland, a good place for skiers ?
+title: Switzerland, A good place for skiers ?
 date: 2016-03-30
-categories: [misc, rant]
+categories: [misc]
 ---

 After movnig to Switzerland I was looking forward to the skiing season.